 Professional advice should be sought where schools have redundant oil storage tanks, particularly if the removal of redundant tanks is proposed, as there is a risk of fire or explosion.

-- identify and assess sources of risk in accordance with approved code of practice L8
+- identify and assess sources of risk in accordance with HSE Approved Code of Practice L8

-- prepare a scheme (or course of action) for preventing or controlling the risk
+- prepare a written scheme (or course of action) for preventing or controlling the risk

 - keep records and check that what has been done is effective